 A classic industrial sewing machine used for normal straight-line stitching

-Our bra workroom at the design department is fully equipped with all types of machines required to sew all the specialist seams on a bra – from normal straight-line stitching to flatlock stitching, from three-step zigzag to French over lock, from overseam stitching to piping, and many more.
+Our bra atelier at the design department is fully equipped with all types of machines required to sew all the specialist seams on a bra – from normal straight-line stitching to flatlock stitching, from three-step zigzag to French over lock, from overseam stitching to piping, and many more.
 A normal bra has approx. 60 seams and requires 65 different steps to put all the pieces together.
 The underwire, for example, is threaded through the underwire band by hand.

 ”A sewing technician like Eivor, who has 20 years’ experience of sewing bras, is an invaluable asset to a company”